-A Nonlinear Guide to Human History — and Your Own Freedom
+A Nonlinear Guide to Human History

-Drawing from The Dawn of Everything and my own field notes, we explore the forgotten experiments of human history: societies that moved in and out of farming, built cities without kings, tried hierarchy for a season then walked away from it, or designed whole cultures around mobility, ritual, or mutual aid.
+Drawing from The Dawn of Everything and my own notes we explore the forgotten experiments of human history: societies that moved in and out of farming, built cities without kings, tried hierarchy for a season then walked away from it, or designed whole cultures around mobility, ritual, or mutual aid.
 Our ancestors weren’t locked into anything.
 They improvised.
 They negotiated.
 They changed shape whenever they needed to.

 Inside the course you’ll get: